fieldtrip/website/workshop/cuttingeegx.md

     |-- trialfun
     |-- utilities
 ```
 {% include markup/red %}
+Downloading and unzipping can take up to ~10 minutes, so please download and unzip FieldTrip prior to the workshop.
+{% include markup/end %}

+{% include markup/red %}
 If you have downloaded and unzipped by hand, it could be that there's an 'extra folder layer' in your directory structure.
 We recommend that you remove this extra layer, i.e. move all content one level up.